 Some of the natural and homely ingredients which can be used for scalp scrubbing are as follows:

 - A mixture of black pepper and freshly chopped ginger (slight irritation is expected)

 As discussed above, balanced levels of many nutrients are essential for strong, healthy and long hair.
 Apart from hair growth vitamins (A, B, C, D, Biotin, etc.), you need minerals like Iodine, Zinc, Copper, Silica, Iron, Selenium and other nutrients like methionine, lysine, collagen, etc. to support your healthy hair growth process.

 When you are not receiving sufficient nutrients from your diet, you can provide them through nutritional supplements as they are necessary not just for long and healthy hair growth, but for many essential body functions like thyroid, adrenal, etc.

 Also, you can opt for herbal supplements, which are specific to the Dosha imbalance for oral consumption.
 For example, if you have a Vata Dosha imbalance, Triphala can be recommended as a herbal supplement, which enhances your digestive fire, aids gentle bowel detox and provides nourishment to your hair follicles.
 Similarly, other Dosha imbalances will have their specific recommendations.

 Also, you can use herbs like Ashwagandha (Indian Ginseng-a great stress reliever), which provides great support to your Adrenal gland.
 And, specific herbs like Brahmi (Bacopa) can be used as both internal and external medications to relieve yourself from stress, with an additional benefit of enhanced focus and recovery from conditions like brain fog.

-Please consult your Ayurvedic doctor before intaking any Ayurvedic herbs as oral medication.
+Note: Please consult your Ayurvedic doctor before intaking any Ayurvedic herbs as oral medication.